 Bart and I get wild enjoyment over her serious concentration she hunts down a rogue blueberry on the tray or her loud indignation when no one is offering her food.

-I LOVE that baby-led weaning gives your baby so much practice learning fine motor skills.
-Star has been our fastest to pick it up, and watching her carefully pick up noodles or raspberries and try to get them to her mouth gets me every time.
+I LOVE that baby led weaning gives your baby so much practice learning fine motor skills.
+Star has been our fastest to pick it up, and watching her carefully pick up noodles or raspberries and try to get them to her mouth delighted me every single time for months and months.

 Obviously, when they are little, they only eat when we are right there with them to supervise.